 The Chamber supports Visit Loudoun's continued status as the recognized Destination Marketing Organization for Loudoun County and its incorporated towns.
-Because of the economic advantages offered by a robust visitor economy, the Chamber supports an integrated, well-funded approach to marketing Loudoun as a visitor destination by Visit Loudoun.
-We believe that Loudoun's destination marketing and long-term as well as sustained funding strategy must place high priority on those activities that generate the most tax revenue, while creating economic opportunities for County businesses that depend on domestic and international leisure visitors, weddings, sports tournaments7 and events, as well as conferences and meetings.
+Because of the economic advantages a robust visitor economy offers, the Chamber supports an integrated, well-funded approach to marketing Loudoun as a visitor destination.
+Visit Loudoun.
+We believe that Loudoun's destination marketing, as well as sustained funding strategy, must place a high priority on those activities that generate the most tax revenue while creating economic opportunities for County businesses that depend on domestic and international leisure visitors, weddings, sports tournaments, and events, as well as conferences and meetings.

-The Chamber supports demand-generating development to ensure the sustainability and growth of Loudoun's visitor economy including indoor and outdoor sport tournament facilities, full-service hotel and meeting facilities as well as performing arts venues to attract more business to the County.
-The Chamber supports state partnerships in regional marketing efforts and infrastructure that supports an expanded visitor economy.
+The Chamber supports demand-generating development to ensure the sustainability and growth of Loudoun's visitor economy, including indoor and outdoor sports tournament facilities, full-service hotels and meeting facilities and performing arts venues to attract more business to the County.
+The Chamber also supports state partnerships in regional marketing efforts and infrastructure that support an expanded visitor economy.